Homerton Anogenital Neoplasia Service (HANS)

 High resolution anoscopy

 High resolution anoscopy, or HRA, is a procedure that allows for examination of the anal canal and surrounding skin using a microscope similar to a colposcope (used in the examination of the neck of the womb).
-This procedure is use to check for abnormal cells that have a higher likelihood of turning into cancer.
+This procedure is used to check for abnormal cells that have a higher likelihood of turning into cancer.

 HRA is an outpatient procedure.
 It is usually well tolerated with only mild, if any discomfort.
 The microscope/colposcope provides magnification of up to 40 times.
 With it, the clinician performing the exam can detect any abnormal cells.